-Pat Robertson: Is Mac and Cheese "A Black Thing"?December 5, 2011 by Reverend Michael
+Pat Robertson: Is Mac and Cheese "A Black Thing"?December 5, 2011 by Reverend Marissa

 Right-wing fundamentalist Pat Robertson has been known to say some downright odious things on behalf of his faith.
 No doubt many of our own ministers ordained online are familiar.
 Recently he said that divorcing a spouse with Alzheimer’s disease is justifiable, but his suggestion that God caused the Haitian earthquake to punish Haiti for making a pact with the devil probably takes the cake.
 Now, in a jaw-dropping show of ignorance, the evangelical ideologue has suggested that eating macaroni and cheese is “a black thing”.